psuong/FlaskWorkshop/python-setup/README.md

 ### Installing the Pip module 'virtualenv'
 * To install `virtualenv`, simply write `pip install virtualenv` in your terminal (you may need root privileges!)

+### Creating and activating a virtualenv
+* Unix-based operating systems (OSX and Linux)
+  * In your project's directory simply type `virtualenv venv`, you will create a directory called `venv`.
+    * Note: You don't have to actually call your virtualenv "venv," you can call it whatever you'd like.
+  * To activate a virtualenv, simply write in your terminal `venv/source/bin/activate`; this will create an environment for you to work in through your terminal.

+* Windows operating systems
+  * The instructions to create a virtualenv on Windows is exactly the same as creating it on a Unix based operating system.
+Simply type `virtualenv venv` in your Command Prompt.
+  * Activating a virtualenv in Windows is a tad different than Unix.
+Instead of going into the `source` directory, go to the `Scripts` directory instead.
+For example: `venv\Scripts\activate.bat` would be the correct way to activate a virtualenv on Windows.

 # DEMO TIME